 The amount of rain that falls is not related to the hurricane’s category, but rather the size of the storm and how quickly it moves across an area.
 A storm’s direction and traveling speed are steered by the prevailing weather patterns that surround the hurricane.
 This is different then the speed of the wind circulation within the hurricane itself.
 Slower-moving, larger storms can drop more rain on an area, causing severe flooding.

 A full-fledged hurricane is characterized by an internal wind speed of at least 74 miles per hour and a spinning structure in which the wind rotates around the center of the storm–called the “eye” of the hurricane.

-The strongest wind and heaviest rain occur in the area encircling the eye of the storm, called the eye wall.
-As the hurricane moves, the eye wall will give way to the eye and the wind will calm, the rain will lessen or subside and the sun may even be visible.
-This doesn’t mean that the storm is over.
+The strongest wind and heaviest rain occur in the area around the eye of the storm, called the eyewall.
+As the hurricane moves, the eye wall will give way to the eye and the wind will calm.
+The rain will also lessen or subside and the sun may even be visible.
+However, this doesn’t mean that the storm is over.